guide

 The setup takes a few minutes per entity.
 Once it’s in place, each A2X account is a clean, isolated dataset for that entity’s financials.
 Step-by-step instructions are in our support guide on Shopify multi-entity setup.

 Multi-entity Shopify stores need accounting that reflects how the business is actually structured.
 Every month spent on blended data is a month of entity-level reporting you can’t trust, tax filings based on approximations, and reconciliation that takes hours longer than it should.
-A2X gives you explicit control over how entity data flows into your books

 A2X gives you explicit control over how entity data flows into your books.
 You pick the mode that matches your accounting structure, and A2X enforces that choice consistently.
-From the entity setup in Shopify, through the data scope in A2X, into the right organizations or companies in your general ledger: every layer is set up to match.
+From the entity setup in Shopify, through the data scope in A2X, into the right organizations or companies in your general ledger, every layer is set up to match.
+For a deeper look at how ecommerce accounting accuracy works in practice, see The gold standard of ecommerce accounting.

 Frequently Asked Questions

 Yes.
-A2X automatically detects whether a Shopify store has multiple Business Entities during the connection process.
+A2X detects whether a Shopify store has multiple Business Entities during the connection process.
 If it does, you choose between All Entities mode (one A2X account for the whole store) or One Entity mode (one A2X account per entity).
 This gives merchants and their accountants control over how entity data flows into the books.

 All Entities mode syncs every entity’s transactions into a single A2X account, grouped at the store level.
 One Entity mode syncs only the selected entity’s transactions into a dedicated account.
 Use All Entities if you keep one set of books for the whole business.
 Use One Entity if you maintain separate books per legal entity.